 In this Q&A video, Dr. U addresses the desire of patients to continue relying on wigs and hair systems after their operation.
-His advice is that that it is best to abandon the use of hair prosthetics and gives reasons on why this is the best course of action.
+His advice is that it is best to abandon the use of hair prosthetics and explain why this is the best course of action.

 Types of Wigs and Hairpieces Used by Hair Loss Sufferers